How Did the Ghost Legend of La Llorona Start?

 The legendary ghost, La Llorona, also known as ‘the Wailing Woman’, is infamous throughout the Hispanic culture.
 She’s the ultimate iconic Spanish ghost.

 The tale begins several hundred years ago when a woman named Maria, was born of peasant stock in Mexico.
 As she grew older, she possessed a rare beauty and was uncharacteristically tall for the time.
 Marrying young, she bore two children.
 However, her husband left her for another woman.
 She consoled herself by dancing the nights away at the cantinas.
 Wearing a striking white dress, she attracted the notice of many rich men.
 Maria lived for this attention.
-In fact, she was so enamored with her exciting lifestyle that she often neglected her two young boys by leaving them alone night after night.
+In fact, so enamored with her exciting lifestyle, she neglected her two young boys by leaving them alone night after night.

 One evening, word came to her that her sons had drowned in the nearby river.
-It was whispered that she had drowned the two little boys herself as they were an obstacle to her marrying a rich man, but this is not known for sure.
-Whether she killed the children by her own hand or simply through neglect, she is said to be ridden by guilt and remorse.
+Whispers that Maria drowned the two little boys herself circulated.
+The boys served as an obstacle to her marrying a rich man.
+However, no one knows for sure.
+Did she kill her children by her own hand, or through neglect?
+Regardless of the true facts, the future Llorona suffers terrible guilt and remorse.

-In terrible grief, Maria began searching the river banks night and day for her two lost sons wearing the same white dress she wore to the cantinas.
-Up and down the river bank she relentlessly searched crying and wailing.
-Eating nothing, she soon changed from the beautiful woman everyone knew, to having a skeletal appearance with large dark circles around her eyes.
-Her fine-looking dress became torn and soiled and her hair became matted and wild.
+Overcome by terrible grief, Maria searches the river banks night and day for her two lost sons wearing the same white dress she wore to the cantinas.
+Up and down the river banks she relentlessly searches crying and wailing.
+Eating nothing, she soon changed from the beautiful woman everyone knew, to having a skeletal appearance.
+No one could believe Maria’s fine-looking dress torn and in tatters, her hair matted and wild.
 Eventually, she commits suicide by drowning herself in the river that took her sons.